 The last of our best tennis clubs in Melbourne, is the Ormond Tennis Club.
 The Ormond Tennis Club is located next to E.E Gunn Reserve in Foch St, Ormond.
 Plus, the club has around 200 members from the local community, including social and competitive players.

 Coaching lessons for juniors are available at the club courts; after school on Monday, Wednesday, Thursday and Friday from 3.30pm onwards.
 Plus, Saturday mornings.
 Also, they cater for all levels and ages.
 As well, squad training is available for advanced juniors on Thursdays.

 Juniors play in the Moorabbin and Districts Junior Tennis Association (MDJTA) team competition held on Saturday mornings.
 Four players per team play each week.
 With each person playing one set of singles and one set of doubles.
 Players will be rostered off some weeks to cover for absences, as teams are normally made up of more than four members.

 Image Credit: facebook.com/OrmondTennisClub

 Match the best tennis clubs in Melbourne with the best tennis camps in Australia!
 Another great way to introduce your kids to tennis and to help improve their game is to enrol them into a tennis camp.
 Australian Sports Camps run 3 Day Tennis Coaching Camps over the school holidays for kids aged 6 to 16 years.

-Furthermore, the programs are run by an experienced coaching panel with guest appearances by leading state or Australian players and coaches.
-The camps provide your child the chance to meet their sporting idols and make friends while having fun playing tennis.
-The innovative program covers all facets of tennis.
-Whilst maximising your child’s enjoyment of the game, our camps are taught within top quality facilities, and are designed to improve your child’s skills.
+An experienced coaching panel run the programs to improve your child’s tennis skills.
+Enhanced, with guest appearances by leading state or Australian players and coaches.
+Furthermore, the camps provide your child the chance to meet their sporting idols and make friends while having fun playing tennis.
+These innovative programs cover all facets of tennis and maximise enjoyment.
+Plus, coaching occurs in top quality facilities.